Student Senate elections

 - Such illegal, as well as unethical acts such as electronic ballot stuffing, "hacking", tampering with the online election system and harassment/intimidation of potential voters, etc. are forbidden.
 Any infraction of this order, whether by the candidate; or a person determined to be associated with, or working on behalf of the candidate; as confirmed and verified by the Election Commission, may result in the disqualification of the candidate(s) involved.

-- In order to be eligible to serve as a 2020-21 Student Senate Member, those elected individuals must attend a MANDATORY Senate Advance on Thursday, Apr.
-30 at 6 p.m. and their installation on Thursday, May 7 at 6 p.m.
+- In order to be eligible to serve as a 2021-22 Student Senate Member, those elected individuals must attend a MANDATORY Senate Advance on Wednesday, May 6, time TBD.
 Failure to attend may result in automatic dismissal from Student Senate.